prajwel/curvit/docs/getting_started.rst

    default value is ``False``.
 If the parameter is set to ``True``, saturation correction is applied to the light curve data.

+-  **ZEF_correction_factor** - To apply the correction for zero event frames.
+   The default value is 1.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Parameters only required for ``makecurves``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~